IRATI/demonstrator/README.md

   used by NODE\_NAME to connect to its neighbors in the N-DIF.
 One or more N-1-DIFs can be specified, separated by space.
 Having more N-1-DIFs usually happens when a node has multiple neighbors.

+### 4.3 **policy** declarations

+A **policy** declaration is used to instruct the the tool to setup a particular non-default policy-set for a single IRATI component in a specific DIF.

+Consequently, for each normal DIF there will be a separate **policy** declaration for each IRATI DIF component that needs a non-default policy-set.

+The syntax for the **policy** declaration is as follows:

+	policy DIF_NAME COMPONENT_PATH POLICY_SET_NAME

+where

+* DIF\_NAME is the name of the DIF under specification.

+* COMPONENT\_PATH is a string identifying the DIF component under specification.
+The string syntax is the same one used by the PRISTINE SDK to identify components (e.g. "rmt.pff" to indicate the PDU Forwarding Function component).

+* POLICY\_SET\_NAME is the name of a policy set to use for the specified component in the specified DIF.
+The name must correspond to the one declared in some plugin's manifest file.

 ###############################################################################